 - How to communicate with others about your challenges in a way that helps them to be empathetic and supportive

-- How helping your partner/family to develop the skill of empathy can help you maximise your EF potential.
+- How helping your partner/family to develop the skill of empathy can help you maximize your EF potential.

 - Emotional first aid and how to soothe your brain when you are dysregulated.